mohae/salted/README.md

-SeaSalt
+Salted
 =======

 **Do not use; under development**
+_Currently only the `base` and `dev` environments are supported.
+The `nginx` role is a work in progress and `iptables` rules are not being set.
+There are probably some other gaps._

-SeaSalt is a salted deployment template that supports base, dev, qa, and production environments with web and db roles.
+Salted is a salted deployment template that supports base, dev, qa, and production environments with web and db roles.

 The salt-master and salt-minion are configured to use the same server.
 This is easily modified to use separate machines for the master and minion(s) by updating the `master` and `minion` files.